kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 handshake timeout.
 Unless the packet gets lost, the retransmission would trigger the server to send either a valid Initial packet or a Retry packet.

+To a server, the behavior of a client under attack would look like it is aggressively retransmitting Initial packets, some of them containing invalid tokens.

+Therefore, a server MUST NOT terminate the connection when it receives an Initial packet that contains an invalid token.
+Instead, it SHOULD either process the packet as if it did not contain a token, or send a Retry.

 # Considerations

 ## Atypical Use of AEAD